top of page

 Brandenburg on a map of Germany

-Brandenburg is located in the north-east of the country, keeping the capital of Germany, Berlin, at its very heart.
+Brandenburg is located in the northeast of the country, housing the German capital, Berlin, at its heart.

 The region is known not only for its lakes and forests, ideal for outdoor recreation, but also for its many historic castles and palaces — the capital region.
-The crown jewel is the former Berlin suburb of Potsdam, with its luxurious palace and park complexes and fountains.
+The crown jewel is the former Berlin suburb of Potsdam, with its sumptuous palace and park complexes and fountains.
+Most famous of them is named Sanssouci meaning "no worries" in French.

-For those seeking a more exotic experience, we recommend visiting the ancient monastery in Zauch, founded by and where the first Count of Brandenburg is buried.
-Among other relics, the monastery bears the resonant name of Lenin.
+For those seeking the exotic, a visit to the ancient monastery in Zauch, founded and where the first Count of Brandenburg is buried, is recommended.
+Among other relics, the monastery has the resonant name of Lenin.
+Not buried.

 Coat of arms of the Brandenburg March, 1157–1815